 How (and why) to strengthen your workforce with diversity and inclusion

-Ask any management-level worker how they feel about diversity, and they’ll likely tell you they’re all for it.
-But if you were to ask that same person to help develop a successful diversity initiative at their company, they (at best) would not know where to begin, or (at worst) would be resistant to it—perhaps because of unconscious biases, or they want to operate the way they always have, or they believe all the resources and effort it takes isn’t worth it in the long run.
+Ask any management-level employee how they feel about diversity, and they’ll likely tell you they’re all for it.
+But if you were to ask that same person to help develop a successful equality, diversity and inclusion strategy at their company, they (at best) would not know where to begin, or (at worst) would be resistant to it.
+Perhaps because of unconscious biases, or they want to operate the way they always have, or they believe all the resources and effort it takes isn’t worth it in the long run.

 Kelly Pope, Becker instructor and accounting professor at DePaul University in Chicago, recently tackled this complex subject via webinar.
-As it turns out, increasing diversity in a corporate environment is much more than just the right thing to do.
+As it turns out, increasing diversity and inclusion in the workplace is much more than just the right thing to do.
 Studies show that diversity actually improves a company’s bottom line, for many reasons.

 We’ll get into those reasons as you read on.
-But to start, let’s talk about diversity and inclusion.
+But to start, let’s talk about the role of diversity and inclusion in the workplace.

 If diversity is composed of qualities, inclusion is the environment.
 A place that encourages and promotes diverse talents, connections and ideas by welcoming people who were historically excluded is an inclusive environment.

 As Verna Myers put it, you can think of diversity as an invitation to a party, and inclusion as being asked to dance.

 The case for diversity: It matters now more than ever